streamlink/streamlink/docs/plugin_matrix.rst

-mips                mips.tv              Yes   --    Requires rtmpdump with K-S-V patches. mitele              mitele.es            Yes   No    Streams may be geo-restricted to Spain. mlgtv               mlg.tv               Yes   -- nhkworld            nhk.or.jp/nhkworld   Yes   No nineanime           9anime.to            --    Yes nos                 nos.nl               Yes   Yes   Streams may be geo-restricted to Netherlands.
+mips                mips.tv              Yes   --    Requires rtmpdump with K-S-V patches. mitele              mitele.es            Yes   No    Streams may be geo-restricted to Spain. mlgtv               mlg.tv               Yes   -- nbc                 nbc.com              No    Yes   Streams are geo-restricted to USA.
+Authentication is not supported. nhkworld            nhk.or.jp/nhkworld   Yes   No nineanime           9anime.to            --    Yes nos                 nos.nl               Yes   Yes   Streams may be geo-restricted to Netherlands.